 Your Pharmacist will help you to create a treatment action plan based on your circumstances.
 Alergies are usually best managed using both drug and non-drug approaches.
 People often find avoiding problem allergens helpful, such as by circulating fresh air in the home, removing pets, keeping humidity less than 40-50%, regular vacuuming, and using saline nose sprays/lubricating eye drops to flush out allergens.
 Non-drug measures are described more fully on the other side of this brochure.
 Most people with allergic rhinitis prefer a newer “non-drowsy” antihistamine (e.g. desloratidine, fexofenadine, loratidine) over older, more sedating choices (e.g. chlorpheniramine, diphenhydramine).
 If relief from symptoms is not satisfactory after one week, or if your symptoms are interfering with your daily activities or sleep, it’s a good idea to make an appointment to see your doctor to review your action plan.
 Your doctor may recommend other medications, such as corticosteroid nose sprays, that are available by prescription.

-10% off on almost everything in store with a valid student ID.
+15% off on almost everything in store on Mondays with a valid student ID and a Scene+ card.

 Simplify your life.
 Look, feel, live…better with the new and improved Lawtons app.